RhodoResearchNetwork/RRN-Classification/taxonomy_notes/species_notes/Rhododendron_sikkimense.md

 ## Remarks
-Original publication did not cite a holotype so is invalidly published.
-Pradhan (2023) attempted? to validate the publication, but created a nom. nov. with the an correctable orthographic variant -ensis and cited the Edinburgh specimen as a Lectotype rather than a holotype.
-I am not sure if this is enough to validate or it has caused more problems.
-IPNI notified.
+Pradhan and Lachungpa (1990) did not cite a holotype so thier name is invalidly published.
+Pradhan (2023) validated the publication, but cited it as a nom. nov., rather than a tax. nov. and with the aa correctable typographic error in the epithet ending -ensis rather than, -ense.
+He also cited the Edinburgh specimen as a lectotype rather than a holotype, this is correctable under Art.
+40.1 of the Mardid code.

+This record will recieve new IPNI and WFO IDs, the author string and publication details will be updated to reflect the data in those records.

 ---